 Under the CAFTA-DR, Costa Rica committed to open important segments of its telecommunications market, including private network services, Internet services, and mobile wireless services.
-Costa Rica's telecommunications market is now open for competition in private network services and Internet services.
-However, a prospective supplier has encountered serious delays in attempting to obtain the license authorization required to provide Internet services via satellite because Costa Rica's telecommunications regulator, the Superintendencia de Telecomunicacines (SUTEL) and the telecommunications ministry (MINAET) are working through technical issues.
-The Costa Rican government has been engaged in an auction process to allocate the radioelectric spectrum necessary to allow for new entrants in the wireless telephony market, and it is expected that competitors will begin to establish operations in 2011.
-Competition in Costa Rica's mobile telephony market is stymied by pending implementation of a regime to ensure that operators are able to share certain microwave links that are needed to connect base stations to towers throughout the country.
+Costa Rica's telecommunications market is now open for competition in private network services, Internet services, and mobile wireless services.
+However, while this market opening is a notable achievement, Costa Rica's new wireless service providers continue to face obstacles, including reluctance by some municipal governments to approve cell tower structures.
+Furthermore, a prospective supplier that has been seeking to provide Internet services via satellite in Costa Rica since Costa Rica implemented its obligations under CAFTA-DR has been subjected to a lengthy and onerous regulatory review and has not been able to obtain the required license authorization from Costa Rica's telecommunications regulator, the Superintendencia de Telecomunicaciones and the telecommunications ministry.
+Industry claims that competition in Costa Rica's mobile telephony market is hindered by a still under-developed regime to ensure that operators are able to share certain microwave links that are needed to connect base stations to towers throughout the country.